 Kelvin’s primary areas of practice are debt capital markets, Islamic finance, and banking and finance.
 He has led numerous bond and Sukuk transactions (both in Ringgit and in foreign currency), including convertible and exchangeable bonds, guaranteed bonds, listed convertible loan stocks and Basel III-compliant bonds.
-Kelvin’s debt capital markets practice includes structured finance, asset securitisation, listed convertible preference share issuances, and the provision of financial regulatory advice.
+Kelvin’s debt capital markets practice includes sustainability-linked finance, structured finance, asset securitization and listed convertible preference share issuances.
 Kelvin also regularly advises on syndicated loans, project finance (including cross-border project finance for the real estate, telecommunications, and oil and gas sectors), and debt restructurings.

 Graduating with a double degree in Commerce (majoring in Accounting and Finance) and an LL.B.
 (Hons), Kelvin joined the Firm in 2012 after more than 12 years of legal practice in corporate, financial services and real estate law with another Malaysian firm.

 Kelvin is concurrently a partner in Allen & Gledhill LLP, the Firm’s associate firm in Singapore.

 - Advised Maybank Investment Bank Berhad and RHB Investment Bank Berhad as the joint principal advisers, joint lead arrangers and joint lead managers in relation to the issuance of Islamic medium term notes by Sarawak Petchem Sdn.
 Bhd. pursuant to an Islamic medium term notes programme of up to RM6.0 billion in nominal value based on the Shariah principle of Wakalah Bi Al-Istithmar.